sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 acr_values

 >    OPTIONAL.
-The acrs supported.
+The Levels of Assurance supported.
 See Level of Assurance.

 The following example shows the JSON document found at a discovery endpoint for an authorization server: